 The goal of the J. Rathmell lab is to establish the regulation and role of metabolic pathways in lymphocyte activation, differentiation, and transformation.
 This work includes studies on both immunologic and cancer metabolism aiming to identify mechanisms by which cell metabolism modulates inflammatory diseases and anti-tumor immunity as well as growth and proliferation of cancer cells.
 To achieve this goal we have four main project areas.

-Our approach to study the mechanism and role of metabolic regulation in lymphocytes bridges immunology, cancer, and metabolism research.
 By examining the selective requirements for metabolic pathways in T cell subsets we hope to identify new approaches to treat inflammatory diseases or cancer.

 |Artwork by Ayaka Sugiura, MSTP student in Rathmell lab|

 1) T cell metabolism.
 T lymphocytes are important to drive and control immunity and inflammation.
 We have shown that T cell activation in response to infection or autoimmunity leads to a dramatic metabolic reprogramming from oxidative metabolism that largely supports energy generation to a highly glycolytic metabolism that can promote biosynthesis and cell growth.
 If this metabolic reprogramming does not occur, T cells are unable to activate, grow, or function to control infection or cancer.
 Importantly, T cells also differentiate as activation progresses and we were the first to show that different T cell subsets utilize distinct metabolic programs.
 The specific metabolic differences between these subsets may allow metabolic targeting or modulation in multiple inflammatory settings.
 We are now examining multiple potential mechanisms and therapeutic targets with the support of the NHLBI, the NIDDK, NIAID, and industry partners.